Mumbai-based Prime Focus to raise $35M from StanChart Bank through NCDs

 - We look at clearing debt worth $20-25M, will make acquisitions overseas: Namit Ma...

-Standard Chartered Bank India Ltd. is engaged in providing personal and commercial banking services.
-Its services include personal banking plans, accounts, debit cards, credit cards, loans, investment services, insurance, NRI accounts services includes trade services and working capital, business installment loans, term loans, express trade, international trade accounts, foreign exchange trading, loan against property, mutual funds and cash management services.
-The company also provides online banking services.
+Standard Chartered Bank Ltd. is engaged in providing personal and commercial banking services.
+Its services include personal banking plans, accounts, debit cards, credit cards, loans, investment services (including equity solutions, liquidity solutions, fixed income solutions and alternate solutions), insurance (including life insurance, home insurance, health and accidental insurance and business insurance), NRI (non-resident of India) banking (including non-resident (external) accounts, foreign currency non-residential deposits, money transfer and foreign exchange services), business installment loans, term loans, express trade, international trade accounts, loan against property, mutual funds and cash management services.
+The company also provides online banking services and mobile banking services.
 The company was founded in 1858 and is based in Mumbai, Maharashtra.
-Standard Chartered Bank India Ltd. operates as a subsidiary of Standard Chartered Plc.
+Standard Chartered Bank Ltd. operates as a subsidiary of Standard Chartered Plc.

 - Bill Winters named new StanChart global chief; Jaspal Bindra to quit as Asia head